Ryuka123/Cloudera/README.md

 Each job has Summary and Detail information.
 A job Summary includes the following attributes: start & end timestamps,query name (if the job is part of a Hive  query),queue,job type,job ID, and user.

 4. You can also see the available applications by navigating to the Spark UI:
- Go to http://**<Manager Node private FQDN>**:7180/cmf/home
+ Go to http:// **Manager Node private FQDN**:7180/cmf/home **Example: http://cdedge-4f171cc5.eastus.cloudapp.azure.com:7180**
- **Example: http://cdedge-4f171cc5.eastus.cloudapp.azure.com:7180**
 5. Click on **SPARK_ON_YARN-1** (May appear as 'SPARK_ON....')
 <img src="https://github.com/ShivaniThadiyan/Cloudera/blob/master/Images/apache-click-spark-on-yarn.png"/>

-6. Navigate to the History Server WEB UI by going to http://<Master FQDN>:18088 **Example: http://:18088/cdedge-4f171cc5.eastus.cloudapp.azure.com:18088/**
+6. Navigate to the History Server WEB UI by going to http:// **Master FQDN**:18088 **Example: http://:18088/cdedge-4f171cc5.eastus.cloudapp.azure.com:18088/**
 <img src="https://github.com/ShivaniThadiyan/Cloudera/blob/master/Images/apache-historyserver.png"/>